What Is It Like to Be a Nurse?

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (866) 892-6463.

-Deciding what it is like to be a nurse involves understanding both the rewards and challenge bs.
+Deciding what it is like to be a nurse involves understanding both the rewards and challenges.
 Nursing is a career filled with emotional and physical demands, daily variety, and a balance of pros and cons.
 This article offers a realistic view of nursing to help you determine if it's the right path for you.

 When examining nursing as a career, you should be aware that the healthcare field is a different working environment than most other industries.
 After all, you will encounter patients from all walks of life and administer care during some of the most stressful times of their lives.
 Nursing is a calling that requires commitment and a caring personality to be successful.
 If you are prepared to enter this career path though, you will find that many new career trajectories are open to you.